 The Institute's measure of operations includes all operating revenues and expenses that are an integral part of its programs, including net assets released from donor restrictions to support operations.
 The measure of operations also includes distributions from the endowment in accordance with the Institute's endowment spending policy.
-The measure of operations excludes income and gains or losses on endowment that exceed or are less than the distribution determined by the spending policy, other nonendowment-related investment income, donated property held for sale, and losses related to donated property sold.
+The measure of operations excludes income and gains or losses on endowment that exceed or are less than the distribution determined by the spending policy and other nonendowment-related investment income.